AtsushiHashimoto/serv4recog/Readme.md

 - option: argument used in classifier training. (optional) http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html
  - _ex) "option":${OPTION}_
+- class_remap: Class remapping by regular expression (for use with hierarchical ground truth labels.)
+ - _ex) "class_remap":{"001":".*001","002":".*002"}_
 - name: Name of trained classifier data.
-This is used to identified trained classifier at prediction.
-If name is set, "selector" and "option" are ignored to search the corresponding classifier. (optional)
+This is used to identify the classifier at prediction.
+If name is set, "selector", "option", and "class_remap" can be abbreviated. (optional)
- - _ex) "name":"classifier20150622"
+ - _ex) "name":"classifier20150622"_

 ### ${BOOL}
 true or false